bitboody/Necromancer/README.md

 <h2 id="about">About:</h2>

-I started this project in hopes to improve my TCP networking skills and because I was interested in the subject.
+I started this project in hopes of improving my TCP networking skills and because I was interested in the subject.
 DISCLAIMER: I am not liable for any perceived damages or harm that may result from the improper use of this software; it was only created for educational purposes.
+This is merely a proof of concept.

 This repository contains both the C&C server and the client/malware.